There are emotional and spiritual benefits of aging for men.

 Our responsibilities for self-care increase as we get older.
 There’s just more to do!
 More grooming, more check-ups, more details to attend to… this is just the way it is with aging:

 Keep an eye on your hormone levels.
-Get your blood work done with your annual physical, and ask your doctor to talk with you about natural solutions for keeping hormone levels within optimum ranges.
+Get your blood work done with your annual physical, and ask your doctor to talk with you about natural solutions for keeping your stress levels low and your hormone levels within optimum ranges.
 I encourage you, as you work toward your health and fitness goals, to not just work hard – work strategically.